Irma Muse Dixon: Career

 In the early 1980s, Dixon worked with the Total Community Action Agency and its Central City Health Clinic.
 It was run by Dorothy Mae Taylor, who was the first African-American woman to have served in the Louisiana House of Representatives.
 Through this agency and clinic, Dixon groomed a generation of rising black politicians for leadership.

 Dixon had joined the Democratic Party and decided to enter politics.
 In 1988, she was elected to the State House, representing District 95 in New Orleans.
 She was re-elected in 1991 to a second term.

-In 1992, she was elected from the Third District to the Public Service Commission and resigned from the state House.
+In 1992, she was elected from the Third District to serve as the first African-American member of the Public Service Commission, resigning from the state House to do so.
 She was re-elected to that position, serving through 2004.

 In 2002, Dixon sought a seat to represent Louisiana's 2nd congressional district; she lost to incumbent William J. Jefferson.

 In 2004, she placed third in the primary for re-election to PSC District 3 (behind Cleo Fields and Lambert Boussiere III; Boussiere won the runoff.)

 In 2007, Dixon ran for the open seat in Louisiana Senate District 5, vacated when incumbent Diana Bajoie was term-limited.
 (The runoff election was between Cheryl A. Gray Evans and Jalila Jefferson-Bullock; Evans won.)